jgtwenty3/Tetris/README.md

 This is a python application that emulates a Tetris game.
 It is connected to a db using SQL.

-The game is made of:
+The game is made of

 main.py:
   -initializes pygame, sets general display, connects to db,